medusajs/medusa/docs/content/troubleshooting/signing-in-to-admin.md

 # Signing in to Medusa Admin

-If you've created a new Medusa project with the `--seed` option or used the `seed` script or command, the default credentials are:
+If you've created a new Medusa server with the `--seed` option or used the `seed` script or command, the default credentials are:

 ```bash
 email: admin@medusa-test.com
 password: supersecret
 ```

-Alternatively, you can create your own users using our CLI tool:
+Alternatively, you can create your own users using the Medusa CLI tool:

 ```bash
 medusa user -e some@email.com -p somepassword